 Price certainly isn’t a great indicator of a good equestrian sock.
-I’m sure we all have an odd sock draw of retired socks that initially looked great before they they made thier way through the washing machine for the first time.
-Only to come out stretched and looking prematurely aged.
-Knowing how to choose the right pair of socks and understanding what to look for will reap you rewards in both overall comfort and protecting your feet.
+I’m sure we all have an odd sock draw of retired socks that initially looked great before they made their way through the washing machine for the first time.
+Only to come outstretched and looking prematurely aged.
+Knowing how to choose the right pair of socks and understanding what to look for will reap rewards in both overall comfort and protection of your feet.

 Horse Riding Sock Fabrics

 The next most important consideration is spandex or lycra content.
 This material adds a little bit of stretch and allows the sock to fit properly and hug your foot.
-Usually only a small percentage of the sock’s fabric content is made up of these materials.
-Delzani socks uses a nylon/polyester blend + Spandex 2%
+Usually, only a small percentage of the sock’s fabric content is made up of these materials.
+Delzani socks use a nylon/polyester blend + Spandex 2%

 What makes a good riding sock?

 Many socks look the same, but it's not until you look closer that you will see some key features that make great socks

 The welt is the very top of the sock.
 It is important to both the appearance of the sock as well as its functionality.
 Great socks utilize a welt-cuff which is a double-layer of knit fabric at the top of the leg for a more secure fit.
 More basic socks use a conventional cuff is knit with a single layer of fabric from the top down.